Codeux-Software/znc-certinfo/README.md

 ## Enabling support for the certinfo module

 The certinfo module advertises a custom [IRCv3 capacity (CAP)](http://ircv3.net/specs/core/capability-negotiation-3.2.html) named ``znc.in/certinfo``.
-A client must acknowledge support for this capacity in order to recieve data.
+A client must acknowledge support for this capacity in order to receive data.

 Additionally, the certinfo module sends data in batches which means the client must also support the [batch](http://ircv3.net/specs/extensions/batch-3.2.html) capacity.